Yatiri

 Yatiri are medical practitioners and community healers among the Aymara of Bolivia, Chile and Peru, who use in their practice both symbols and materials such as coca leaves.
 Yatiri are a special subclass of the more generic category Qulliri, a term used for any traditional healer in Aymara society.

 Current status of the Yatiri

 Politics

-As a result of current events in Bolivia, Yatiris and anything related to their practices have become quite popular, as a reaction against perceived threats from globalization and Western culture, especially anything related to the USA.
-El Diario, Bolivian newspaper, mentions offerings made to the Pachamama and other such deities at most contemporary 2007 government events led by the President.
+As a result of current events in Bolivia, Yatiri and anything related to their practices have become quite popular, as a reaction against perceived threats from globalization and Western culture, especially anything related to the United States of America.